 Medical estheticians perform a variety of non-surgical procedures.
 Some may be able to administer cosmetic injectables.
 However, they must come from a medical background to do so.
 Others may become cosmetic laser technicians with just a high school diploma.

 As you can see, there are many different reasons to pursue medical esthetics.
 The average medical esthetician salary in Arizona is much higher than the national average, and the job market is booming.
 But where do you start?

 The National Laser Institute has been an industry leader for nearly two decades.
 We are dedicated to helping our students advance to the next stage of their careers.
 Whether you are a medical professional looking to expand your business, a recent graduate entirely new to the workforce, or anything in between, we are here to help.

-During our CME Hybrid Online Cosmetic Injections Course, you will receive online classroom and demonstrations on Botox, dermal fillers, off label Botox and fillers, PRP, sclerotherapy, Kybella, and PDO threads.
+During our CE/CME Online Cosmetic Injections Course, you will receive online classroom and demonstrations on Botox, dermal fillers, off label Botox and fillers, PRP, sclerotherapy, Kybella, and PDO threads.

 Then choose one of our nationwide locations to attend your clinicals for hands-on learning!

 We also train hundreds of students per month at our Arizona campus.
 We offer a wide variety of courses.
 Financing options are also available for students in need.
 If you are interested in working directly with clients to make their visions a reality, medical esthetics may be the right choice for you.
 Call us today at 800-982-6817 for more information.